kampersanda/tongrams-rs/README.md

 **NOTE: The current implementation of `sort_grams` consumes a lot amount of memory.
 When you apply massive datasets, please use the executable `sort_grams` in the original [`tongrams`](https://github.com/jermp/tongrams), which will generate the equivalent dataset.**

 To build the trie index, you need to sort your *N*-gram counts files.
-First of all, prepare unigram counts files sorted by the counts for making the resulting index smaller, as
+First, prepare unigram counts files sorted by the counts for making a resulting index smaller, as

 ```
+$ cat test_data/1-grams.sorted
 8761
 the	3681
 is	1869